-On April 5, 2017, the Company entered into an option agreement with Deeprock Minerals Inc. ("optionee") on the Company's wholly-owned Ralleau Property.
-Under the terms of the option agreement, the optionee will be deemed to have exercised its option to acquire a 50% interest in the property by making cash payments of \$100,000, issuing 750,000 common shares and incurring exploration expenditures of \$250,000.
+On April 5, 2017, the Company entered into an option agreement with Deeprock Minerals Inc. ("optionee") on the Company's wholly owned Ralleau Property.
+Under the terms of the option agreement and as amended on March 15, 2018 and on June 30, 2018, the optionee will be deemed to have exercised its option to acquire a 50% interest in the property by fulfilling the following terms: